BgMuhendis/library-api/README.md

 ```
 To run the application locally;

 First you need to change the redis address to `local`.
-You need to write `localhost` instead of `redis-cache` in the bottom code snippet written in the book_app go file under the app folder.
+You need to write `localhost` instead of `redis-cache` in the bottom code snippet written in the book_app go file under the controller folder.

 ```go
 var (